 The New Testament is named after the blood shed by Jesus on the cross and His covenant with all those who believed in Him.
-Jesus’ covenant was this: People had but to believe in Him for their sins to be forgiven by His bloodshed, and thus they would be saved, and reborn through Him, and would no longer be sinners; people had but to believe in Him to receive His grace, and would not suffer in hell after they died.
+Jesus’ covenant was this: People had but to believe in Him for their sins to be forgiven because of the blood He shed, and thus they would be saved, and reborn through Him, and would no longer be sinners; people had but to believe in Him to receive His grace, and would not suffer in hell after they died.
 All of the books written during the Age of Grace came after this covenant, and they all document the work and utterances contained in it.
 They go no further than the salvation of the Lord Jesus’ crucifixion or the covenant; they are all books written by the brothers in the Lord who had experiences.
 Thus, these books are also named after a covenant: They are called the New Testament.
-These two testaments include only the Age of Grace and the Age of Law, and have no connection with the final age.
+These two testaments include only the Age of Law and the Age of Grace, and have no connection with the final age.
 Thus, the Bible is of no great use for today’s people of the last days.
 At most, it serves as a provisional reference, but it basically has little use value.
 Yet religious people still treasure it the most.
 They do not know the Bible; they know only how to explain the Bible, and are fundamentally unaware of its origins.
 Their attitude toward the Bible is: Everything in the Bible is right, it contains no inaccuracies or errors.
-Because they have first determined that the Bible is right, and without error, they study and examine it with great interest.
+Because they have first determined that the Bible is right and without error, they study and examine it with great interest.
 Today’s stage of work was not foretold in the Bible.
-There was never mention of the conquest work in the darkest of all places, for this is the latest work.
-Because the age of work is different, even Jesus Himself was unaware that this stage of work would be done during the last days—and so how could the people of the last days examine to find out this stage of work in the Bible?
+There was never any mention of the conquest work in the darkest of all places, for this is the latest work.
+Because the age of work is different, even Jesus Himself was unaware that this stage of work would be done during the last days—and so how could the people of the last days find this stage of work in the Bible by examining it?